-However, tail movements often have multiple meanings – something we will explore below.
-Also, it’s essential to consider your cat’s entire body language, not just their tail movements.
-Here are some tips to help you understand your cat’s behavior:
+However, tail movements often have multiple meanings.
+Also, it’s essential to consider your cat’s entire body language, not just tail movements.

-Cat’s Tail Standing Tall
+1/ Tail Standing Tall

 According to Science Direct, cats perform this “tail up” behavior when:

-- They are greeting their mother (as kittens).
+- They are greeting their mother as kittens.

-- They are greeting another cat (usually a cat with higher social status) in a friendly way.
+- They are greeting another cat, usually a cat with higher social status, in a friendly way.

 In a domestic setting, your cat is probably saying something like “hello!” “play with me” “feed me” or “I am happy to be around you.”

-Cat’s Tail Tall and Vibrating
+2/ Tail Tall and Vibrating

-Cat’s Tail Low and Straight
+3/ Tail Low and Straight

 This may be because it is easier to jump or pounce from a tail-down position.
 Keeping their tails down also helps them to hide from predators.

 However, a tail-down position does not necessarily mean your cat feels threatened.
 Look for other cues to confirm this:

 If so, it probably feels wary and suspicious.
-Persian cats always keep their tails low (no matter their mood), so there are certainly exceptions to these rules.
+Persian cats always keep their tails low, no matter their mood, so there are exceptions to these basic rules.

-Cat’s Tail Swishing from Side to Side
+4/ Tail Swishing from Side to Side

 Cats sometimes also swish their tail from side to side if they are overheated.
 If that’s the case, your cat will be lying down and showing signs of exhaustion.
-Make sure your cat has plenty of water and a cool place to sleep.
+Make sure your cat has water and a cool place to sleep.

-Cat’s Tail Between Legs
+5/ Tail Between Legs

 Animals hang their tails low so as not to draw attention to themselves.
 Having the tail in this position also helps to protect the most delicate part of their body.

 Various factors can make a cat feel intimidated.
-Often, it’s because the home is too noisy, or there are too many pets (or people) around.
+Often, it’s because the home is too noisy, or there are too many pets or people around.

-Cat Hugging Her Tail
+6/ Hugging Tail

-If your cat is continually hugging her tail while indoors, this suggests it’s more of a comfort thing, rather than a need to stay warm.
+If your cat is continually hugging its tail while indoors, this suggests it’s more of a comfort thing, rather than a need to stay warm.
 Check for any signs of stress such as patchy fur or weight loss.

-Cat’s Tail Puffing Up
+7/ Tail Puffing Up

 Cats with bristly tails are synonymous with Halloween.
 Most of us have seen these tails in comic strips, but we don’t see them much in real life.
 This is because cats only behave this way when they are petrified.

-Cats Tail Puffed Up at the Base
+8/ Tail Puffed Up at the Base

-Cat’s Tail Moving While Sleeping
+9/ Tail Moving While Sleeping

 Cats sleep for around 16 hours a day.
-Sleep leaves cats vulnerable to predators, so they’ve learned how to protect themselves even while sleeping.
+Sleep leaves cats vulnerable to predators, so they’ve learned how to protect themselves while sleeping.

-Cats are light sleepers and they use their tails to sense danger.
+Cats are light sleepers and use their tails to sense danger.
 If their tail detects a threat, this prompts them to wake up and run away.

-Cat’s Tail Wrapped Around Someone
+10/ Tail Wrapped Around Someone

 According to some cat behaviorists, this is the ultimate sign of affection.
 When cats wrap their tails around other cats or humans, this can be compared to a hug.

-After all, a cat’s tail is very sensitive and they use it for balance, so placing their tail around someone else is a sign of trust.
+After all, a cat’s tail is very sensitive and they use it for balance.
+So, placing their tail around someone else is a sign of trust.
 If your cat blinks slowly in front of you, this is another sign of trust and affection.

-How Do Cats’ Tails Help Them Balance?
+How Do Cats Tails Help Them Balance?